fe950/AutPrintMailAttachments/README.md

 #### config file

-The config file has 1 configline containing the following parameters:
+The config file has 1 line that contains the following parameters:

     param 1:  mail-server
     param 2:  server type (imap/pop3)